ethereumclassic/tweets-eth_classic/README.md

 ## Rules

-The `@eth_classic` account was the main verified Twitter account for ETC, and we hope to once again build up a following and reputation that keeps that would dignify it with verified status in the future.
-Tweets from submitted to this should take this into consideration and remain professional, relevant and neutral.
+On Twitter, `@eth_classic` was the Ethereum Classic community's verified account to which access was lost.
+With this renewed `eth_classic` account, our aim is to empower the community to once again build a Twitter following and reputation that will allow for verified account status in the future.
+Community members submitting tweet suggestions to `eth_classic` should take this into consideration.
+Suggested tweets should remain professional, relevant and neutral.

-If you want your submitted tweet to be approved, the contents of the tweet must follow the following rules.
-If the tweet you wish to submit does not follow these rules, check out the [`@ETC_Network`](https://github.com/ethereumclassic/tweets-ETC_Network) account, which has a more relaxed set of rules and may allow the tweet you wish to post, including memes and other content that drives engagement.
+In order to be approved, the contents of an `eth_classic` tweet must adhere to the following rules.
+If the tweet you wish to submit does not meet these restrictions, check out the [`@ETC_Network`](https://github.com/ethereumclassic/tweets-ETC_Network) Twitter account.
+While also a community account, `ETC_Network` has a more relaxed set of rules for content and may allow memes and other forms of engagement driving content.

 If you have suggestions to amend these rules, please create a new issue in this repository.